On 2022-06-23 17:09, Paolo Vecchi wrote:

 As you might be aware LOOL's repository has been frozen since the

-major code contributor decided to move it to GitHub and not contribute
+major code contributor decided to move it to GitHub and not

 back to TDF's repository.